 - More patients than you might think have a high risk of falling, which can cause injury.
 If you are at risk for falling, a staff member will help you in the bathroom.
 Many falls in hospitals take place in the bathroom, and we want to keep you safe and healthy.

 - We will check your vital signs regularly, even at night.
 We promote rest and sleep, but we also need to wake you for check-ups requested by your doctor.
 We want to make sure you are safe and doing well.
-In certain areas of the hospital, patient are able to use wearable technology, which allows our team to monitor a patient’s vital signs without waking them, unless a patient is not able to wear the device due to medical reasons.
+In certain areas of the hospital, patients are able to use wearable technology, which allows our team to monitor a patient’s vital signs without waking them, unless a patient is not able to wear the device due to medical reasons.

 For your safety